 Another lesser-known natural beauty in Madrid is the so-called wall of grass.
 Located next to Caixa Forum, near the Parque de El Retiro, in the very heart of the city, the Wall of Grass is literally... a wall of grass.
 Its technical name is "vertical garden" and it was designed by French botanist Patrick Blanc.

 The effect is strange.
-This 4 stories high wall seems like a living building and some people find it uncanny, other beautiful.
-Come here and discover how you feel toward it.
+This 4-story-high wall seems like a living building and some people find it uncanny, other beautiful.
+Come here and discover how you feel about it.

 9) Dining on the beach in Madrid?